Projective varieties covered by isotrivial families: Descent

-\rem: In this section we assume that $k$ is algebraically closed.
+In this section we assume that $k$ is algebraically closed.
 The proofs work without this hypothesis with some minor modifications.
+Let $P$ be a closed point on the curve $C$ and $R=\mc{O}_{C,P}$, the local ring at $P$.
 For ease of notation we denote Spec($R$) and Spec($k$) by $R$ and $k$ respectively in the sheaves of differentials.